NorthOC/thefriendlyskies.github.io/content/article/worlds-biggest-private-jet-charter-companies.md

 Private jet charter companies have transformed air travel by offering luxurious, convenient, and personalized experiences.

 With so many private jet charter options available today, finding the right one that fits your needs can be challenging.
-To make it easier for you, I’ve curated a list of the top 10 private jet charter companies, ranked by their popularity and fleet size.
+To make it easier for you, we’ve curated a list of the top 10 private jet charter companies, ranked by their popularity and fleet size.

 ## Honorable mentions